 It has just emerged that George Orwell contracted his fatal strain of TB, fighting in the Spanish Civil War.
 New scientific studies of a letter he sent in 1937 show signs of the dreaded tuberculosis infection.

 TB eventually killed him in 1950.
 Just before then, in 1948, he managed to complete Nineteen Eighty-Four on Jura, in the Inner Hebrides.
 He took the year – 1948 – and flipped the last two figures to create the book’s title.
+In June 1949, 1984 was published.

 It’s now eight years since my family sold Ardfin, one of the seven estates on the island.
 This winter, Mum and I returned to the island for the first time since the sad day we sold our family home, Jura House.
 Technically, my uncle Alex owned the estate, but the whole family shared it.